-The Resource Department provides assistance for those students who require additional supports in programming to help bring out their gifts and skills to be as successful as they can be in school and beyond.
-Supports include providing adaptations, modifications, Educational Assistant support, Individual Education Plans (I.E.P.'s), or referrals to Clinical Services provided through the Louis Riel School Division.
-Supports are also provided for English language learners.
+The Resource Department helps with those students who require additional supports in programming to bring out their gifts and skills to be as successful as they can be in school and beyond.
+Supports include providing adaptations, modifications, educational assistant support, Individual Education Plans (I.E.P.'s), or referrals to Clinical Services provided through the Louis Riel School Division.